-Registration for undergraduate students for Summer/Fall 2019 courses begins Friday, March 29, 2019.
+Registration for undergraduate students for Intersession/Spring 2020 courses begins Friday, November 1, 2019.
 Specific registration dates for undergraduate students can be found on the Registrar's page.
-Please note that students will receive their term Personal Identification Number (PIN) needed to register for Summer/Fall 2019 courses during their pre-registration meeting with their academic advisor.
+Please note that students will receive their term Personal Identification Number (PIN) needed to register for Intersession/Spring 2020 courses during their pre-registration meeting with their academic advisor.
 Term PINs will activate on the date and at the exact time students are first allowed to register.
-Term PINs will remain activated until Friday, August 30, 2019, the last day to add classes for the Fall semester.
+Term PINs will remain activated until Tuesday, February 4, 2020, the last day to add classes for the Fall semester.

 Students should select whether they are advised by the College of Arts and Sciences Academic Advising Center, a departmental faculty member or if they are currently studying abroad for more detailed course registration information.

 College of Arts and Sciences Academic Advising Centerplus or minus